To find out more about the £100K Homes scheme please browse our list of FAQs.

 Where are £100K Homes?

-No £100K Homes are yet available, but the first ones are set to be ready later in 2020.
-The support and interest of the public will help the Combined Authority deliver them faster and at greater scale.
-You can register your interest in owning a £100K Home when they become available or sign our register of support if you think they are a good idea.
+The first eight £100k Homes, in Forham, Cambridgeshire were made available to eiligible buyers to purchase in September 2020.
+The Combined Authority continues to work with developers across the region to bring forward more £100k homes in Cambridgeshire & Peterborough.
+The support and interest of the public will help the Combined Authority deliver more homes faster and at greater scale.
+You can register your interest in owning a £100k Home when more become available or sign our register of support if you think they are a good idea.

 Will I own the home or is there any shared equity?